lab-mullon/lab-mullon.github.io/_courses/TEEB.md

     {% endfor %}
 </div>

-We are currently on a summer break, but we will be back soon with more exciting discussions.
+<i class="fa-duotone fa-island-tropical fa-sm"></i> We are currently on a summer break, but we will be back soon with more exciting discussions.
 Stay tuned for updates!

 <h3 class="font-weight-bold spanborder"><span>Guidelines for hosting a topic group session</span></h3>